 The schematic drawing of our active material mask can be seen below.

-Ossila's multi electrode busbar mask has been designed to obtain the highest performance while maintaining a minimum amount of deposition steps.
-Using a combination of our multi electrode mask and busbar mask 8 electrodes can be defined while allowing for the deposition of extra material to reduce resistive losses.
-By using our multi electrode/busbar mask the best device performance can be achieved while maintaining the same amount of fabrication steps as our regular multi electrode mask.
+Ossila's multi-electrode busbar mask has been designed to obtain the highest performance whilst maintaining a minimum amount of deposition steps.
+Using a combination of our multi-electrode mask and busbar mask, 8 electrodes can be defined whilst allowing for the deposition of extra material to reduce resistive losses.
+By using our multi-electrode/busbar mask, the best device performance can be achieved whilst maintaining the same amount of fabrication steps as our regular multi-electrode mask.
 The deposition pattern overlaid onto our S211 substrate is shown to the right.

 The schematic drawing of our multi electrode/busbar mask can be seen below:

 To the best of our knowledge, the technical information provided here is accurate.
 However, Ossila assume no liability for the accuracy of this information.
 The values provided here are typical at the time of manufacture and may vary over time and from batch to batch.